 As children grow up and start picking things, we give them colouring books and crayons to engage them.
 At first, their colouring may not be perfect as they will mix up colours, and it may go out of the boundaries.
 But gradually, they will learn to hold a crayon and carefully colour the pictures.
 During a later stage of their growth, we replace colouring books with drawing books, and they start drawing lines, shapes and pictures.
 It is from this point that children take drawing as a hobby, and this short essay about drawing will discuss its benefits and importance.

 Kids might begin drawing simple objects that they see around.
 Sometimes, it’s a flower, house, tree or car.
 Later on, they start drawing people and buildings.
-Eventually, they draw something from their imagination, for which we will have to give a new name.
+Eventually, they draw something from their imagination, for which we will have to give them a new name.
 This is how drawing as a hobby motivates kids to think beyond their capabilities and give an artistic form to their ideas.

 Importance of Drawing